andrewacashner/hearingfaithms/chapters/chapter-2.md

 > The first is harmony itself.
 Second, number, and proportion.
 Third, the power
 > and efficacy of the words to be pronounced in music itself; or, the oration.
 > Fourth is the disposition of the hearers, or the subject's capacity to
-> remember things.
+> remember things [@Kircher:Musurgia, 550: "Tertius purè naturalis est, per
-[@Kircher:Musurgia, 550: "Tertius purè naturalis est, per harmonicum, scilicet sonum, qui nisi quatuor conditiones annexas habeat, quarum vna deficiente, desideratus effectus minimé obtinebitur: Prima est ipsa harmonia.
+> harmonicum, scilicet sonum, qui nisi quatuor conditiones annexas habeat,
+> quarum vna deficiente, desideratus effectus minimé obtinebitur: Prima est ipsa
+> harmonia.
 Secunda, numerus, & proportio.
-Tertia, verborum in ipsa musica prouniciandorum vis, & efficacia, siue ipsa oratio.
-Quarta audientis dispositio, siue subiectum memoratarum rerum capax."]
+Tertia, verborum in ipsa musica
+> prouniciandorum vis, & efficacia, siue ipsa oratio.
+Quarta audientis
+> dispositio, siue subiectum memoratarum rerum capax."].

 If there must be this kind of congruence between music and listener, then it makes sense that Kircher acknowledges that music affects different people in